 - April 2011: UCSB Residence Hall Association Outstanding TA Award

 - 6/8/2013: “Going global: An-, Ein-, und Aussichten junger Japaner im Ausland.”
 (Going global: Opinions, Insight and prospects of young Japanese abroad).
-Invited talk, Japanology Department of Heidelberg University, Germany.
+Invited talk by the Heidelberg University Alumni Association, Germany.

 - 3/7 – 3/9/2012: “Self and Society Among Japanese Sojourners in Santa Barbara: On ‘Lifestyle Migrants,’ ‘Floaters,’ and ‘Subcultural Migrants.’”
 Paper presented at 9th EAJS (European Association for Japanese Studies) Ph.D.
 Workshop.
 Goethe University, Frankfurt, Germany.

 - 6/22/2012: “Maturation Goes Global: Self and Society Among Japanese Sojourners in Santa Barbara.”
-Paper presented at Japan Foundation Summer Institute 2012, “Modes of Japanese Multiculturalisms: Coexistence and Marginality.”
-UCSB.
+Paper presented at Japan Foundation Summer Institute 2012, University of California Santa Barbara.

 - Dr. Sabine Frühstück, Department of East Asian Languages and Cultural Studies